dabenedetto-unh/cs-518-labs/general/reporting.md

     * For development labs: Discussion of your solution / codebase.
 What do you understand / not understand?
     * FOr both: reflections on what you've learned and your interactions with peers and AI.

+Note:
+    - For the prompt log: even if you do not use AI to generate your product, you should still use AI to review your product.

 ## Grading Rubric

 * Product (5 pts. - not shown here)